 My kids love sweet potatoes.
 I mean, they really, really love them.
 They would eat them multiple times a day, every day (but as a fan of variety, I limit their intake to about one a day).
 I always have several varieties of this terrific tuber on hand.

 I didn’t know just how much A, my younger daughter, liked them until we were in H’s kindergarten classroom for Open House.
 While B looked around the room at H’s work and chatted with her teacher, I toured the room with A, finally ending up on a rainbow-colored rug.
 We had been working on colors, so I tested her by pointing to the colors and asking her to identify them.
+For a free vending machine service for your business contact Royal Vending Machines Brisbane.

 “What’s this color?”
 I said, pointing to blue.
 “Boo,” she answered.